Since the 1990s, expectant parents have been using the internet to ask complete strangers for baby name suggestions.

 Mr. and Mrs. George F. Pollock of Atlanta welcomed a baby boy in March, 1923.
 Two months later, they wrote to local station WGM, owned by the Atlanta Constitution, for help naming their son.

 William’s name also wasn’t crowdsourced.
-The station came up with “William Grandy Moseley,” based on the call letters of the station.
-(Moseley came from station director L. O. Moseley.)
+The station came up with “William Grady Moseley,” based on the call letters of the station.
+(William was for the baby’s grandfather; Grady was for orator Henry W. Grady; Moseley was for station director Lass O. Moseley.)

 - 1923 – unknown name (Jean?)